EnigmaticKhaos/SquirrelSquadAcademy/IMPLEMENTATION_STATUS.md

   - Backend: Complete bundle system
   - **Missing**: Purchase flow, bundle comparison

-- 🟡 **Recommendations**
+- ✅ **Recommendations**
-  - Page exists
+  - Page fully integrated with backend API
-  - Backend: AI recommendation service ready
-  - **Missing**: Recommendation display, personalization UI
+  - Course recommendations with match scores and reasons
+  - Learning path recommendations with match scores and reasons
+  - Tabbed interface for courses and learning paths
+  - Personalized recommendations based on user learning history
+  - Empty states for when no recommendations are available

 ---